Savings Estimator

 Where the savings come from

-🧱 Less Material Waste ?When thickness varies a lot, operators over-paste every plate with extra lead oxide to stay safe.
-We calculate the average over-paste using your standard deviation, multiply by plate area, paste density, and cost per kg.
-With a Mate Gauge cutting variation in half, you need far less over-paste.
+▪ Savings from variation reduction ?When thickness varies a lot, operators over-run every plate with extra material to stay safe.
+We calculate the average over-run using your standard deviation, multiply by plate area, density, and cost per unit weight.

 —

-🗑 Fewer Scrapped Plates ?Plates outside your red tag limit get scrapped.
-We use the normal distribution (bell curve) to calculate what percentage of plates fall beyond that limit.
-Wider variation = more plates in the scrap zone on both sides of the curve.
+▪ Savings from scrap reduction ?Material outside your red tag limit gets scrapped or remelted.
+We use the normal distribution (bell curve) to calculate what percentage falls beyond that limit.

 —

-⚙ Indirect Improvements ?Softer savings from automated monitoring: less operator training time, easier OE compliance, fewer downstream jams from inconsistent plates, and better brand value from higher quality.
+▪ Supplementary Savings ?Softer savings from automated monitoring: less operator training time, easier OE compliance, fewer downstream jams, and better brand value.
 Click to adjust each value. ▾

 —